codenvibes/CS/02 SECURITY FOUNDATIONS/HV - INTRODUCTION TO CYBERSECURITY.md

 ### Vulnerability

-A vulnerability refers to security weaknesses in computer systems.
+A def-vulnerability refers to security weaknesses in computer systems.
 These weaknesses can be exploited by attackers to gain unauthorized access, steal data, or use the system for malicious purposes.

 **OWASP TOP 10:** A list ranking the most critical security vulnerabilities in web applications.